IndexCoop/ITIPS/ITIPS/ITIP-003.md

 Changes to rebalancing utilities:
 - Methodologists will provide percentage based weights.
 - Since the contract requires units be given in the underlying components, calculating units should be easy by fetching underlying component prices.
-- Additional logic is to handle the cases where the percentage to re-wrap is not 100%
+- Additional logic is to handle the cases where the percentage to transform is not 100%
     - Can be handled programmatically
     - Methodologist should specify the underlying units as well as what it is being wrapped into
-    - In the case where an underlying unit is being wrapped into multiple wrapped components (or only partially wrapped), calculate the correct re-wrap percentage to supply
+    - In the case where an underlying unit is being transformed into multiple transform components (or only partially transformed), calculate the correct transform percentage to supply

 #### Example 1: Rebalance between wrapped components
 |Start Component|Start Weight|End Component|End Weight|